 Athlone real estate guide & listings for sale

-Roughly 45% of homes in Athlone were built prior to the 1960s, while most of the remaining buildings were built in the 1960s and the 1990s.
-The housing stock of this neighbourhood is composed predominantly of single detached homes and townhouses.
-Homeowners occupy around 70% of the dwellings in the neighbourhood and 30% are rented.
-This part of the city offers mainly four or more bedroom and three bedroom homes.
+The buildings in this neighbourhood are quite old, because about 45% of its dwellings were constructed prior to the 1960s, while the majority of the remaining buildings were built in the 1960s and the 1990s.
+Single detached homes and townhouses are the main housing type in this neighbourhood.
+Homeowners occupy about 70% of the properties in Athlone and the rest are rented.
+This neighbourhood is primarily composed of four or more bedroom and three bedroom homes.

 Families will welcome that no matter where their home is located in Athlone, schools and daycares are nearby.
 As far as food is concerned, it is straightforward to reach the closest supermarket by walking in this part of the city.
 Residents of Athlone are served by a few restaurants as well.